Calvin Tomkins

-Calvin Tomkins (born 17 December 1925) is an author and art critic for The New Yorker magazine.
+Calvin Tomkins (born December 17, 1925) is an American author and art critic for The New Yorker magazine.

 Life and career

-Tomkins was born in Orange, New Jersey.
+Tomkins was born in Orange, New Jersey, on December 17, 1925.
 After graduating from Berkshire School, he attended Princeton University and received an undergraduate degree in 1948.
 He then became a journalist and worked for Radio Free Europe from 1953 to 1957 and for Newsweek from 1957 to 1961.

 His first published contribution to The New Yorker was a fictional piece that appeared in 1958.
 In 1960 he joined the magazine as a staff writer.
 His earliest writing for the magazine consisted largely of short humor pieces.
 His first piece of nonfiction writing for the magazine was a profile of Jean Tinguely that appeared in 1962.
 In the 1960s and 1970s he became a chronicler of the New York City art scene, reporting on the development of genres and movements such as pop art, earth art, minimalism, video art, happenings, and installation art.
 From 1980 to 1986, he was the magazine's official art critic and his art reviews appeared in the magazine almost every week.
 From 1980 to 1988 he wrote the New Yorkers "Art World" column.
 As a New Yorker writer, he interviewed and wrote numerous profiles of major 20th-century figures from the art world and other fields, including Marcel Duchamp, John Cage, Robert Rauschenberg, Merce Cunningham, Buckminster Fuller, Philip Johnson, Julia Child, Georgia O'Keeffe, Leo Castelli, Frank Stella, Carmel Snow, Christo and Jeanne-Claude, Frank Gehry, Damien Hirst, Julie Mehretu, Richard Serra, Matthew Barney, David Hammons, and Jasper Johns.